samskivert/compose/docs/content/goals.md

 ## Syntax and type checking

-* Serialized ASTs, not text.

-* Edit the AST not a grid of characters.
-  * Syntax errors become impossible.
+* A Compose project is a database of serialized ASTs, not a collection of text files.
+Your desired meaning is never squeezed through the paltry tube of ASCII text and then reconstructed by the compiler, usually poorly due to the competing tensions of clarity, aesthetics, verbosity and grammar complexity.
+All of these tensions melt away when projectionally viewing or editing a rich AST that explicitly records every symbol and every type as resolved at the time the AST was created.

+* Editing will "look and feel" as much like editing text as possible, but constrained in just the right ways such that syntax errors remain impossible.
+Edits operate on the AST and while they may leave holes in the AST, they always preserve a syntactically valid tree.
+Making this ergonomic is thus far the hardest problem I am tackling, but I remain optimistic that it is possible.

-* The AST is type checked as you create it.
-Type inference is a conversation between you and the compiler, the results of which are recorded as type annotations.
-It's not a fragile process repeated every time a program is compiled.
+* Names are resolved and the AST is type checked as you create it.
+Type inference is a conversation between you and the compiler, the results of which are recorded in the AST (and which may or may not be visible depending on your preference).
+You are never surprised because a change in one part of your code resulted in a far reaching reinterpretation of the meaning of other parts of your code.
+In some cases, it may make sense to inform you that such reinterpretations are possible and give you the option to perform them, but this will be a controlled, opt-in process, not a ticking time bomb.

-* Visualize the AST, rather than a grid of characters.
-  * Type annotations exist but need not always be shown.
-The developer can decide what to show by default, what to show interactively, etc.
+* The grid of characters that you see in the editor is a visualization of the AST, not the "ground truth" of your program.
+This means each individual that reads or works with code can make their own choices about how much detailed type information they want to see and when.
+A novice programmer may wish to see type annotations on everything, and lean heavily on the ability of the editor to show them the types of intermediate expressions.
+An experienced developer may opt to show no types at all, and only periodically double check with the editor that their mental "type machinery" came up with the same type assignments as the language.
+This need not be a "one size fits none" universal mandate due to the historical choice of representing the AST as a "human readable" sequence of ASCII characters.

 ## Refactoring